Laughing Gas is a sweet-smelling, non-irritating, colorless gas that you can breathe.

 Reasons to not use Laughing Gas

 You should not utilize Laughing Gas if you have been diagnosed with chronic obstructive pulmonary disease (COPD).
-Though there are no other major contraindications to using laughing gas, you may not want to use it if you have emphysema, exotic chest problems, M.S., a cold or other difficulties with breathing.
+Though there are no other major contraindications to using laughing gas, you may not want to use it if you have emphysema, exotic chest problems, M.S., cold, or other difficulties with breathing.